Huey-Magoos-IT/magooos-site/memory-bank/activeContext.md

 2. ✅ Enhanced the GroupCard UI with better styling and user management
 3. ✅ Implemented user removal functionality for groups
 4. ✅ Added Groups to the sidebar navigation for easier access
-5. ⬜ Create migration and update seed script with new roles (if not already done)
+5. ✅ Enhanced location selection with required selection, Add All button, and proper undo functionality
 6. ⬜ Implement LocationUser creation for LocationAdmins
 7. ⬜ Update data/reporting pages to filter by user's locations
 8. ⬜ Test the implementation on the EC2 server
-9. ✅ Add documentation for the new features

-## Current Focus: User Management in Groups
+## Current Focus: Location Selection Enhancement

-We have enhanced the Groups functionality with:
+We have enhanced the location selection functionality across the application:
+1. Made the submit button unavailable until at least one location is chosen
+2. Added an "Add All" button next to the "Clear All" button for quick selection
+3. Implemented proper undo functionality that tracks the last action and can revert it
+4. Maintained consistent behavior across data, reporting, and groups pages

+These enhancements improve the user experience for location selection:
+- Users must now explicitly select at least one location before submitting
+- The "Add All" button provides a quick way to select all available locations
+- The undo functionality allows users to revert any action (add, remove, clear all, add all)
+- Consistent behavior across all pages provides a unified user experience

+Previous Focus: User Management in Groups
-1. Improved GroupCard component with larger, more visually appealing design
+- Improved GroupCard component with larger, more visually appealing design
-2. Added user removal functionality to allow admins to remove users from groups
+- Added user removal functionality to allow admins to remove users from groups
-3. Added Groups link to the sidebar for both admins and location admins
+- Added Groups link to the sidebar for both admins and location admins
-4. Fixed build issues with proper imports in the server code
+- Fixed build issues with proper imports in the server code

-These enhancements improve the user experience for managing groups and users:
-- When users are assigned to a group, they automatically get access to all locations in that group
-- When users are removed from a group, they lose access to all associated locations
-- In the reporting and data pages, users will only see information for locations they have access to
-- Admins can easily manage location access by assigning users to appropriate groups

 ## Technical Considerations